trustgraph-ai/trustgraph/README.md

 tg-load-text <document.txt>
 ```

-## GraphRAG Queries
+## RAG Queries

-Once the knowledge graph has been built or a knowledge core has been loaded, GraphRAG queries are launched with a single line:
+Once the knowledge graph and embeddings have been built or a knowledge core has been loaded, RAG queries are launched with a single line:

 ```
 tg-query-graph-rag -q "Write a blog post about the 5 key takeaways from SB1047 and how they will impact AI development."